ssyram/LambdaPlayground/README.md

 Note that the user-defined names are fundamentally and purly syntactic suger that the internal presentation is just a pure lambda term.
 Hence, recursive definition is not allowed.

 On the other hand, as this is just a simple demo, it is an undefined behavior if one tries to make use of the loop hole that free variables are allowed in RHS of definition to try recursive definitions.
-Also, it is not at all recommended to do that, as pure lambda calculus itself is Turing complete and techniques like Y-combinator is definitely a better choice.
+In fact, it is not at all recommended to do that, as techniques like Y-combinator are definitely better choices.

 ## Deployment